July - Off Campus

 This field-based subject critically frames cross-cultural work currently taking place in the culture and heritage sector, and practically teaches students how to generate cultural conservation content accordingly, from community consultation, translation strategies, intellectual property protocols, working in partnership with all stakeholders and within a multidisciplinary team, to the technical needs of on-site documentation and cultural materials conservation.

 Please note: This subject is delivered alternately in regional Australia and overseas in the field.
-In 2018 the subject will run in the Philippines.
-See 'Eligibility and Requirements' for further information.

 Intended learning outcomes

 On completion of this subject students should be able to:

 - Develop an appreciation of cultural diversity and community sensitivities that exist within the cultural heritage and conservation sectors

 - Demonstrate a cross disciplinary understanding, to the resolution of project management issues in the field